DOT delays mowing amid budget shortfall

 Statewide, DOT has more than 80,000 miles to maintain.

-The cost to mow one complete cycle in Cleveland County is approximately $88,000.
+The cost to mow one complete cycle in Gaston County is about $67,000 compared to $88,000 in Cleveland County.
+The lower cost in Gaston County is because of less highway miles, said Thompson.

 Thompson said she doesn’t have an exact amount of what it would have cost last year, but it would been close to that number.